Thyroid cancer

 Thyroid hormone therapy

-If your thyroid gland has been removed you will need thyroid hormone therapy to replace the thyroid hormone.
+If your thyroid gland has been removed, you will need thyroid hormone therapy to replace the thyroid hormones that can no longer be made in your body.

-Taking thyroid hormone also reduces the amount of thyroid-stimulating hormone (TSH) in your body, which can stop any surviving thyroid cells from working and help to prevent the cancer coming back.
+Thyroid hormone therapy also reduces the amount of thyroid-stimulating hormone (TSH) in your body, which can stop any surviving thyroid cells from working and help to prevent the cancer coming back.

-Most people only need to take the drug once a day but at the same time.
+Most people only need to take the drug once a day, but at the same time every day.
 It may take some months to find the correct dosage for you.
 As a result, you will have blood tests to check your hormone levels regularly.

 Side-effects of thyroid hormone therapy treatment

-- Too little thyroid hormone: Weight gain, feeling cold and tired, and dry skin and hair.
+- Too little thyroid hormone: Weight gain, feeling cold, feeling tired, dry skin and dry hair.

 Coping with side-effects